Hari0701/5AM-OS/README.md

 - **UEFI images are disabled.** The `bootloader` crate's UEFI stage pins a version of the `uefi` crate that does not link against current nightly.
 BIOS boot works, which is all QEMU needs.
 See the note in `boot/Cargo.toml`.
+- **No ELF loader.** The ring 3 program is assembled into the kernel and copied into a user page, so it can only reference things inside itself.
+Real programs come from a filesystem and get relocated by a loader; this kernel has neither yet.
+- **Userspace is not preemptible.** Ring 3 runs with interrupts disabled, because the timer entry does not yet understand a privilege change.
+One program at a time, and it must exit by syscall.
+- **One address space.** Ring 3 is fenced off by the user bit, not by a separate page table.
+Every task still shares one CR3, so "process" does not mean what it means elsewhere.
 - **The mode switch is borrowed.** Real mode → protected → long mode is done by the `bootloader` crate, not by us.
 That is the most interesting part of boot, and writing our own stage is on the list.